 Three Abbey Green is now run by daughter Nici who has had a significant role in the business since 2005 and her husband Alan, who joined the business full time on his retirement from the Army in 2012.

-Sue and Derek started this family business in 2002 when they bought their first guest house in Bath and have seen the business grow and flourish.
-Derek is now mostly retired but you will still see Sue regularly.
+Sue started this family business in 2002 when she bought her first guest house with husband Derek in Bath and has seen the business grow and flourish.
+You will still see Sue regularly at Three Abbey Green.

 Despite being just thirteen, grandson Finlay is also part of the business and loves helping.
 He was only seven when he was training his father on filling the juice jug – ‘Not so full, dad – the guests always spill it!’.
 When he is not helping out, he is very busy with school (he loves Maths) and sport (rugby is his main focus at the moment).
 He also plays the trombone.
 When he grows up he would like to split his time between running the business and being an international rugby player!!

 The family has all come to this business from different backgrounds with different skills.
 Sue was a teacher but moved on to work in the voluntary sector at a children’s hospital and then a Hospice, Nici was a teacher and Alan had a long career in the Army.
 We all enjoy the challenge of running our own business and being in charge of our own destiny.

 Originally from Poland, Maddy has lived with her partner in Bath for the last five years.
 Before working for us she had never been employed before.
 You will recognise her instantly – she is always smiling and has lots of energy.
 Maddy thrives on being busy and loves to cook, to dance and to read Agatha Christie novels.
 She is really keen to improve her English, so do stop her for a chat.